Dipankar Banik

 Narvar

-Senior Software Engineer II · Returns Platform
+Lead Distributed Systems Engineer · Returns Platform

 A decade building the returns platform behind hundreds of retail brands.